 The downside of this hotel is that it is massive, so don’t expect the personal touch.
 It’s too big for that!
 But with huge and enormously high blocks comes incredible views!
 The club lounge view is also excellent, although it is just a crowded room (often full of kids) with a decent breakfast and light dinner with snacks and free-flowing self-service wine and beer in the evening.
 A great spread but lacking in much of a Hawaiian feel.

-If you come here to enjoy the pools and beach, right on your doorstep, and a location right in the center of the action, this hotel is a great choice!
+If you come here to enjoy the pools and beach on your doorstep and a location right in the center of the action, this hotel is a great choice!

-When comparing the Moana Surfrider vs. Sheraton Waikiki Club Lounge, for me, it is always the Moana Surfrider Club Lounge that wins.
-The fact that Moana Surfrider lounge is outdoor with mainly covered seating is fabulous.
-In the Sheraton Waikiki, yes, you have views, but views that are from an enclosed room 30 floors up.
+When comparing the Moana Surfrider vs. Sheraton Waikiki Club Lounge, for me, it is always the Moana Surfrider Club Lounge that wins, the fact that Moana Surfrider lounge is outdoor with mainly covered seating is fabulous, in the Sheraton Waikiki, you have views, but views from an enclosed room 30 floors up.
 You may prefer the pool at the Sheraton Waikiki, but if the club lounge is the dealbreaker, this Moana lounge is easily the best for Bonvoy fans.

 7. Hyatt Regency Waikiki

 The best feature of this property is the Hyatt Regency Waikiki Regency club lounge.
-The lounge and, in fact, the hotel is populated largely by Asian visitors but particularly the Japanese, giving it an international feel.
+The lounge and, in fact, the hotel is populated largely by Asian visitors, particularly the Japanese, giving it an international feel.

 The lounge breakfast offers a nice selection of pastries, a charcuterie of meats and cheeses, along with fruit, including strawberries and melon, salads, salmon, and miso.
-If you are still hungry, there is toast and loads of fresh buns with a variety of jams and spreads.
-Although this breakfast is not a patch on what you would expect from somewhere like the Four Seasons hotels, it still offers a fresh and expansive free buffet to fill you up in the morning.
+If you are still hungry, there is toast and loads of fresh buns with various jams and spreads.
+Although this breakfast is not a patch of what you would expect from somewhere like the Four Seasons hotels, it still offers a fresh and expansive free buffet to fill you up in the morning.

-There are soft drinks available from a fridge during the day, which include Pepsi and cans of other soft fizzy drinks like Schweppes plus, you can pick up yogurt, and there are loads of fruit juices but no bottled water to take away.
+Soft drinks are available from a fridge during the day, including Pepsi and cans of other soft fizzy drinks like Schweppes.
+Plus, you can pick up yogurt, and there are loads of fruit juices but no bottled water to take away.

 8. Prince Waikiki

-The Prince Waikiki club lounge is excellent.
-It is located in the busy Ala Moana area, walking distance from the large mall and harbor, and it consequently doesn’t have direct beach access, making it feel more like a city than a resort hotel.
+The Prince Waikiki club lounge is very good.
+It is located in the busy Ala Moana area, within walking distance from the large mall and harbor, and it consequently doesn’t have direct beach access, making it feel more like a city than a resort hotel.

-Book into their Club Suites, and you will be given access to the club level, located on the top floors of the Prince Waikiki.
+Book into their Club Suites, and you will be given access to the club level on the top floors of the Prince Waikiki.
 Your room will also be higher up with a better view.
 Most guests pay around $100 USD extra to use the club lounge.

 All hotel rooms and suites here offer an ocean view, either over the harbor or out to sea.
-Club Suites are on higher floors to offer “sweeping vistas” as well as private access to the Club Lounge, which is only available for those staying on the highest floors of the resort.
+Club Suites are on higher floors to offer “sweeping vistas” and private access to the Club Lounge, which is only available for those staying on the highest floors of the resort.
 Interestingly, even rooms 32 floors up have operable windows for fresh air.

 The club lounge is perfectly positioned to overlook both pools on the deck.
-It has small comfy seating areas both indoors and outdoors (nice rattan furniture outside with lots of comfy cushions).
-The infinity pool is really nice with a view of the harbor and ocean, while the main pool is lovely.
+It has small comfy seating areas indoors and outdoors (nice rattan furniture outside with lots of comfy cushions).
+The infinity pool is nice, with a view of the harbor and ocean, while the main pool is lovely.
 Just don’t expect a beach here.